nz-trust-framework/DISTF-reference-architecture/ARF.md

 Platform authenticators, also known as on-device authenticators or native device authenticators, are authenticators that live on a user's device - e.g. iOS ([Local Authentication](https://developer.apple.com/documentation/localauthentication)), Android ([BiometricPrompt](https://developer.android.com/identity/sign-in/biometric-auth)), and Windows ([Windows Hello](https://learn.microsoft.com/en-us/windows/apps/develop/security/windows-hello)).
 These platform authenticators generally support to categories of authenticator: knowledge-based (PIN, password, or pattern) and biometrics.[^1]

-It is recommended that potential providers of authentication services consider utilising these platform authenticators.
+Authentication services should consider utilising these platform authenticators.
 The benefits of the authenticators include:
 - users already use and have these authenticators configured;
 - existing well-established security and privacy; and
 - flexibility in that knowledge based and biometric based authenticators are available.